What is differential geometry: curves and surfaces: Total signed curvature

 Since $\left|\int \skur(s)\cdot ds\right|\le \int|\skur(s)|\cdot ds$, we have

-for any smooth regular plane curve $\gamma$; that is, the total signed curvature $\tgc{}$ cannot exceed the total curvature $\tc{}$ in absolute value.
-Note that the equality holds if and only if the signed curvature does not change sign.
+for any smooth plane curve $\gamma$; that is, the total signed curvature $\tgc{}$ cannot exceed the total curvature $\tc{}$ in absolute value.
+The equality holds if and only if the signed curvature does not change the sign.

 \begin{thm}{Exercise} A trochoid is a curve traced out by a point fixed to a wheel as it rolls along a straight line.

 A family of \emph{trochoids} $\gamma_a\:[0,2\cdot\pi]\to \mathbb{R}^2$ (see the picture) can be parametrized as